Guide to Purchasing Prints

 Why does it take so long to deliver a print?

-We apologize for the long lead time.
+We apologize for the long lead time for production and delivery of our prints.
 Our printshop has a huge workload and a significant backlog.
 Also, their production processes are exacting, as are their quality assurance procedures.
 Shipping is via freight, which isn’t as fast as other package delivery services.

 What are typical shipping costs of your prints?
 Can shipping be expedited?